Parliament of Grenada: Ceremony

+The start of each new session of Parliament is marked by the Ceremonial State Opening of Parliament.
+During the Ceremonial State Opening the monarch, or in their absence the governor-general, reads the Speech from the Throne.
+The speech, which is written by the prime minister, lays out the priorities of the government for the coming year.

+Each sitting of either house is traditionally preceded by prayer.

 Meeting place

 Parliament meets at the New Houses of Parliament in St. George's.
 Prior to the building’s opening in 2018 it had met in the Grenada Trade Centre since 2004, following the destruction of York House by Hurricane Ivan.
-York House had previously housed Parliament and the preceding Legislative Council since 1801.
+York House had previously housed Parliament and the preceding Legislative Council and General Assembly since 1801.

 Despite being a bicameral legislature, the parliament building has only one chamber.
 Both the House and the Senate utilise the same chamber for sittings on different days.